Banner blindness is almost a timeless user practice where they tend to consciously or subconsciously ignore banner advertisements.

 Choosing the right color can boost your brand recognition, readership, comprehension and even conversions.
 It can also help keep the case of banner blindness at bay.

-It is not rare to find websites that are filled with ads in all possible locations.
-Does a page with more ads mean a higher CTR, or is it the opposite?
+It’s not rare to find websites filled with ads in all possible locations.
+Does a page with more ads mean a higher CTR, or is it the opposite.

 To boost our ROI, we need to make sure that each ads on our page complements perfectly with our content.
 Content relevant ads have a higher chance of fulfilling a desire or need of the visitor, which brought them to your website in the first place.

 Just like with content, it’s not quantity, but quality that matters.
 Because of banner blindness, ads that follow standard IAB formats are not very effective anymore.
 We, as webmasters and bloggers need to be more creative and come up with new ways to serve ads.